 Stop.
 Breathe in.
 Breathe out.

-If you’re reading this article, you’re probably suffering from anxiety and looking for some advice.
+If you’re reading this article, you’re probably feeling a little stressed and looking for some advice.

-Here are ten that you can put into practice today to help combat those anxious feelings.
+Here are ten natural remedies that you can put into practice today to help combat those worried feelings.

 Put the Kettle On

 Just holding a nice, warm cup of tea can sometimes be enough to calm you down.
 But it’s what’s in your mug that can truly make a positive difference.

 You might consider green tea, which is chock full of antioxidants and other good stuff, including an amino acid called L-theanine.
 This particular amino acid has been shown to help lower your heart rate and blood pressure.

 For a lot of people, exercise is a key part in alleviating stress and related worries.
 Not only is it good for your physical health, but there are also a number of mental benefits to regular, long-term exercise.